eerkela/bertrand/docs/source/motivation.rst

     >>> print(type(val), val)
     <class <'numpy.int64'>> 1

 So far, so good.
-But what if I add a missing value to the series?
+But what if we add a missing value to the series?

 .. doctest::